 The Minister will take care that staff roles and relationships are reviewed, discussed, and re-negotiated with clarity, respect, and honesty.

-The Minister will enter into a covenant with the other professionals [see box below] on staff to delineate the roles and responsibilities of each as well as the means to resolve any disagreements.
+The Minister will enter into a covenant with the other professionals on staff to delineate the roles and responsibilities of each as well as the means to resolve any disagreements.

-If there are other Ministers serving the Congregation, the Senior/Lead Minister will serve as lead of the ministerial team.
-Other Ministers will report to the Senior/Lead Minister.
+2.6 Operational Responsibilities

+The Minister shall have specific rights, responsibilities, and authority regarding the Congregation’s finances as set out in Article IX, Section 3 of the VUU By-Laws, and Article II of Board Policies.
+The Board allocates its authority, except that which is reserved to itself, to the Minister.
+As the Board’s official link to the operating organization, the Minister is accountable for organizational performance and exercise of all authority transmitted to the organization via VUU’s governing policies.

 3. COMPENSATION, BENEFITS, AND PROFESSIONAL EXPENSES